elcicd/el-CICD-docs/README.md

 This repository holds the following content:

 * **vars Directory**
   Standards global variable directory for a Jenkins Shared Library.

-This design allowed all utilities and Jenkins step extensions to be loaded as globally accessible variable, and easily used among each other.
+This design allowed all utilities and Jenkins step extensions to be loaded as globally accessible variables, and easily used among each other.

 ### Standardization and the Speed of Change

 el-CICD is very opinionated on standardizing builds across projects.
 This makes it easier for organizations to manage a large number of projects without increasing the level of complexity or maintenance costs of managing a CICD system.
-By keeping most the runtime functional aspects of the CICD system on Git, besides the usual versioning benefits, it makes pushing updates and changes in the build system almost immediate.
-Any functional changes committed to the branch the el-CICD is pulling from when running a pipeline will be immediately felt upon the next run of the effected pipeline(s), and transparent to the end users.
+Besides the usual versioning benefits, keeping most the runtime functional aspects of the CICD system on Git makes pushing updates and changes in the build system immediate.
+Any functional changes committed to the branch el-CICD is pulling from when running a pipeline will be immediately executed upon the next run of the effected pipeline(s).

-This also keeps the system mostly transparent to those in developer and tester roles on their projects.
-Developers and testers should be focused on meeting the business requirements, and not have to worry about the CICD system or how to configure it.
+This strategy keeps changes to the system mostly transparent to those in developer and tester.
+Developers and testers should be focused on meeting business requirements, and not have to worry about lower level tools such as the CICD system or how to configure it.
 That is more the responsibility of someone in a DevOps role.

 ## el-CICD-project-repository

-The _el-CICD-project-repository's_purpose is to define each project's structure and act as the Project Definition Repository.
-This includes each microservice and it's location and codebase, the name of the standard Git branch each microservice will use as a development branch, which test environments the project doesn't need to support, and how many sandbox environments the project needs.
+The _el-CICD-project-repository's_ purpose is to version every [Project Definition File](#project-definition-file) the CICD system will manage.
+This allows for the versioning of project definitions over time, and provides an easy and flexible point for external project databases to integrate with the CICD system and introduce new applications for the system to manage.
+For simplicity, the structure of the repository is flat, so all projects will be defined in the root of the el-CICD-project-repository.

 ### Project Definition File

-For simplicity, the structure of the repository is flat, so all projects will be defined in the root of the el-CICD-project-repository.
-Each project will have a separate YAML or JSON file, and **the name of the file must match the project's name.**
+The Project Definition File is a file that defines each project, and **the name of the file must match the project's name.**.

-The Project Definition File defines each project.
 It can be written in either YAML or JSON, must be names the same as the project, and has the following content:

 ```yaml
 rbacGroup: devops                    # The OKD RBAC group the project belongs to